 In the meantime, I still live in good old Delmar, New York (near Albany), with my wife, Lisa, and two children: Gavin and Maggie.
 Our oldest, Nick, now lives and works in downtown Albany.
 We have two cats and a golden doodle named Daisy.
-We don’t name the mice.
 And that, dear readers, is entirely far too much about me!